apify/actor-scraper/web-scraper/README.md

 - **`getValue(key): AsyncFunction`**

   Gets a value from the default key-value store associated with the actor run.
-  The key-value store is useful for persisting various data, such as state objects, files etc.
+  The key-value store is useful for persisting named data records, such as state objects, files etc.
   The function is very similar to <a href="https://sdk.apify.com/docs/api/apify#apifygetvaluekey-promise-object" target="_blank"><code>Apify.getValue()</code></a>
   function in Apify SDK.

-  Note that there is also the dual `context.setValue(key, value)` function.
+  To set the value, use the dual function `context.setValue(key, value)`.

   Example:
   ```ecmascript 6